lensapp/lens/docs/extensions/capabilities/styling.md

 ## Injected Styles

-Every extension is affected by list of default global styles defined in [app.scss](https://github.com/lensapp/lens/blob/master/src/renderer/components/app.scss).
-These are basic browser resets and element styles like setting the `box-sizing` property for every element, default text and background colors, default font sizes, basic heading formatting, etc.
+Every extension is affected by the list of default global styles defined in [app.scss](https://github.com/lensapp/lens/blob/master/src/renderer/components/app.scss).
+These are basic browser resets and element styles, including setting the `box-sizing` property for every element, default text and background colors, default font sizes, basic heading formatting, and so on.

-Extension may overwrite these if needed.
+Extensions may overwrite these defaults if needed.
 They have low CSS specificity, so overriding them should be fairly easy.

 ## CSS-in-JS